alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-10-28-rule-on-taswir-and-musawwir.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Ruling on painting, drawing, sculpture, photography"
+title: Ruling on painting, drawing, sculpture, photography
-hijri: "Rabi' Al-Awwal 11, 1442"
+hijri: '1442-03-11'
-source: "One of the questions of Hajj for the year 1418 A.H"
+source: One of the questions of Hajj for the year 1418 A.H
 lang: en
 locale: en
-category: [fatwas,taswir]
+category:
+- fatwas
+- taswir
 note: false
-summary: "Every Muslim should avoid Taswir.
-It is authentically reported that the Prophet - peace be upon him - cursed the consumer of usury, the one who pays it, the Musawwir, she who tattoos and she who gets tattooed."
+summary: Every Muslim should avoid Taswir.
+It is authentically reported that the Prophet
+  - peace be upon him - cursed the consumer of usury, the one who pays it, the Musawwir, she who tattoos and she who gets tattooed.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: